Remote Resources Feel Local

 The chart below demonstrates the performance advantage users will experience with Viewpoint’s integrated Remote Visualization when compared to VNC and EOD in a line drawing GTK test performed under six different network conditions.

 It far outperforms the competitors when either bandwidth is low or there is a latency factor.
 Only in the ideal situation of high-speed/zero-latency does EOD perform in a similar range.
-So for graphical display, which is what the Remote Visualization module for Viewpoint is all about, users experience industry-leading performance (similar to speed of running on a local machine).
+So for graphical display, which is what the Remote Visualization module for Viewpoint is all about, users experience industry-leading performance (similar to the speed of running on a local machine).

 Reliability – Session Reconnect